Neighborhood Assistance Act Program Tax Credit

 Tax-exempt entities and municipal agencies desiring to obtain benefits under the NAA tax credit program must complete Form NAA-01, Connecticut Neighborhood Assistance Act Program Proposal, Parts I, II, and III and submit the form to the municipal agency overseeing the implementation of the proposal.
 The overseeing municipal agency then completes Part IV of Form NAA-01 and submits the form to DRS on or before July 1 of each year.
 Prior to submitting Form NAA-01 to DRS, each municipality must hold a public hearing on all program applications.
 The governing body of the municipality must vote to approve the programs.
 Copies of the public hearing notice and minutes of the meeting approving the programs must be submitted by municipality with the program proposals on or before July 1 of each year.

 Business firms that wish to make cash contributions to qualified community programs can obtain a list of approved programs by September 1 of each year.
 The business firms are required to complete Form NAA-02, Neighborhood Assistance Act Business Application and submit the form to DRS between September 15 and October 1 of each year.
-A signed application may be mailed, hand delivered or electronically submitted by email to NAAProgram@ct.gov.
-No facsimiles are accepted.
+Form NAA-02 must be electronically submitted through a link available on the DRS website.
+Submissions that are mailed, faxed, hand delivered, or emailed will not be accepted.

 Assignment and Transfer